 Many research questions focus on the variation of responses over time.
 In such a design, time becomes an independent variable with several levels and researchers will look for differences across time intervals.
 Such designs can be configured in several ways, with varying degrees of control.

 The one-group pretest–posttest design is a quasi-experimental design that involves one set of repeated measurements taken before and after treatment on one group of subjects (see Fig. 17-1).
 The effect of treatment is determined by measuring the difference between pretest and posttest scores.

 A one-group pretest–posttest design.
 The independent variable is time, with two levels (T1 and T2).

 In this design, the independent variable is time, with two levels (pretest and posttest).
 Treatment is not an independent variable because all subjects receive the intervention.

 A study was designed to examine the effect of four-direction shoulder stretching exercises for patients with idiopathic adhesive capsulitis.1 All subjects received the same exercise protocol.
 Researchers studied the effects of treatment on pain, range of motion (ROM), function, and quality of life measures.
-Comparisons were made between pretest scores and ...
+Comparisons were made between pretest scores and final scores ...